About gifted children

 If this sounds like your child, you can help them make the most of their potential by supporting your child’s learning along with their social and emotional development.

 Families of gifted children need to help them to understand others, manage challenges and learn life skills.
 Your family is a safe and secure place where your child is accepted and loved for who they are.

 Raising gifted and talented children

 Your gifted and talented child might amaze you with deep questions about life and death or creative drawings that show the thinking and skills of an older child.

-You might find that parents of other gifted children are a great source of information and ideas.
-You can meet other parents of gifted children through your child’s gifted programs or through an association for gifted and talented children in your state or territory.
+Parents of other gifted children can also be a great source of support, information and ideas.
+You can meet them through your child’s gifted programs or through an association for gifted and talented children in your state or territory.

 The way you support your gifted child’s development depends on your family circumstances.
 For example, you might decide that you can’t afford extra dance classes for now.
 The main thing is to support your child’s development in the long term.